Sunday, January 29, 2023

 Sky, Clouds.
 The backdrop available for the Polson Canyon section is 22 inches in height.
 To the north, it will be a continuation of the rain clouds on the Satsop River section.
 The remainder of the Polson River section will be a simple backdrop - a clear blue sky suggesting a sunny day.

-Ridge.
-The ridge should be at least s 3x the height of the train.
-Using 2 inch styrofoam insulation, this would make the hillsides at least 7 inches high with a maximum of 11 inches at the rear of the section.
+The ridge should be at least 3x the height of the train to provide a reason for the curvature of the main line thru the river valley.
+Using 2 inch styrofoam insulation, this would make the rock faces at least 7 inches high with the maximum height of 11 inches for the ridge at the rear of the section.
+Additional height of the ridge can be painted on the backdrop.
+See 5.5.6 Mountains and 5.5.5 Rock Faces for construction details.

 Ground Cover